gpardo93/liri-node-app/README.md

 LIRI will do any of the below command when you enter them into the command line:

-     * node liri.js my-tweets "Giovanni_Pardo"- returns the latest 20 tweets
+     * node liri.js my-tweets "TwitterUserName" ex."Giovanni_Pardo"- returns the latest 20 tweets

      * node liri.js spotify-this-song  <song name> - returns song data.